ploomber/soopervisor/doc/cookbook/airflow.rst

     If using ``--preset bash``, the ``BashOperator`` tasks will use ``ploomber`` CLI to execute your pipeline.
-Edit the ``cwd`` argument in ``BashOperator`` so your DAG executes in a directory where it can import your project's ``pipeline.yaml`` and source code.
+Edit the ``cwd`` argument in ``BashOperator`` so your DAG runs in a directory where it can import your project's ``pipeline.yaml`` and source code.

 .. code-block:: sh